22 June 2017

 At Corrs, we're constantly evaluating market opportunities, technological advancements and partnerships that improve efficiency, add value and enhance client experience.
 The value that our open innovation strategy is delivering to this process, and to our clients, our firm and the legal industry as a whole, is clear.
 We’ll continue to embrace it for many years to come.

-For further information on the technologies and applications mentioned in this article, please see our Pioneering@Corrs flyer here.
-You can also view the presentation Graeme gave on our open innovation strategy at the 2017 Legal Innovation & Tech Fest here.
+You can view the presentation Graeme gave on our open innovation strategy at the 2017 Legal Innovation & Tech Fest here.

 The content of this publication is for reference purposes only.
 It is current at the date of publication.
 This content does not constitute legal advice and should not be relied upon as such.
 Legal advice about your specific circumstances should always be obtained before taking any action based on this publication.